 The Hagia Sophia Controversy

-The origins of the Hagia Sophia (Holy Wisdom) goes back the the Reign of Byzantine Emperor Justinian I. Also known as Justinian the Great, the Emperor reigned from 527-565, the Emperor commissioned the building of the Hagia Sophia in in 532 and it was completed in 537.
+The origins of the Hagia Sophia (Holy Wisdom) goes back the the Reign of Byzantine Emperor Justinian I. Also known as Justinian the Great, the Emperor reigned from 527-565.
+In 532 Justinian I commissioned the building of the church & it was completed in 537.
 The Church was dedicated to the "Wisdom of God," the Second Person of the Holy Trinity (Jesus).
+For centuries the Hagia Sophia was the largest church in the world.
+It was the center of Eastern Orthodox Christianity & the Seat for Eastern Orthodox Patriarchy.
+This came to an end in 1453 when Ottoman Turks led by Mehmed the Conqueror took the city of Constantinople & destroyed the final remnant of the Byzantine Empire.

 Mehmed the Conqueror allowed his conquering army to loot the city, which they did, taking many treasures from the city, including the treasures within the Hagia Sophia and took many of the women and children as slaves.
 Mehmed then ordered that the Hagia Sophia be converted into a Mosque, and it would continue to serve as a Mosque until the year 1935.
 During its time as a Mosque, the Turks either destroyed or covered up the many Christian Mosaics and Christian artwork that decorated the church as they were considered heretical to the Islamic Faith.

-The collapse of the Ottoman Empire after the First World War changer this.
+The collapse of the Ottoman Empire after the First World War changed this.
 After the war, the new Turkish President Mustafa Ataturk decided to transform Turkey into a secular state and in 1935 officially declared that the Hagia Sophia would now be a Museum.
 For the first time in centuries the Christian Mosaics were uncovered and allowed to be viewed publicly.

 The Hagia Sophia Museum became one of Turkey's biggest tourist attractions, but now, controversy has struck the site.
 In the year 2007, Greek and Armenians began pushing for the site to be converted back into a Church, as this was not only it's original function, but for many centuries it was considered the most important Eastern Orthodox Church in the world.
 However, Turks and other Muslims from across the world pushed for the museum to be converted back into a Mosque.
 Recently, Turkish President Erdogan, who has increasingly embraced the spread of fundamentalist Islam in his nation, announced that the Hagia Sophia Museum would once again become a Mosque.

 Many Christians around the world view this move as a slap in the face.
 For many centuries, the Christians and other non-Islamic faiths endured state-sanctioned persecution in the Ottoman Empire.
-The Persecution was accompanied by a number of massacres over the centuries that finally climaxed with the 1915 Armenian Genocide which saw over three million Armenian, Greek, & Assyrian Christian massacred at the hands of the Ottoman Empire.
+The persecution was accompanied by a number of massacres over the centuries that finally climaxed with the 1915 Armenian Genocide which saw over three million Armenian, Greek, & Assyrian Christian massacred at the hands of the Ottoman Empire.
 Widely considered to be the first major genocide of the 20th century, Turkey has also drawn the ire of many in the International Community for refusing to acknowledge committing the genocide and has even criminalized efforts to do so within their own country.

 Ruins of Armenian Church in Turkey & Middle East Churches Attacked Today